thosgood/this-weeks-finds/markdown/101-151/week110.md

 week 110

-Last time I sketched Wheeler\'s vision of \"spacetime foam\", and his intuition that a good theory of this would require taking spin-1/2 particles very seriously.
-Now I want to talk about Penrose\'s \"spin networks\".
+Last time I sketched Wheeler's vision of "spacetime foam", and his intuition that a good theory of this would require taking spin-1/2 particles very seriously.
+Now I want to talk about Penrose's "spin networks".
 These were an attempt to build a purely combinatorial description of spacetime starting from the mathematics of spin-1/2 particles.
-He didn\'t get too far with this, which is why he moved on to invent twistor theory.
+He didn't get too far with this, which is why he moved on to invent twistor theory.
 The problem was that spin networks gave an interesting theory of *space*, but not of spacetime.
 But recent work on quantum gravity shows that you can get pretty far with spin network